-If we had to choose one dental treatment that has most profoundly impacted the way we provide care for patients in the last decade, dental implant supported tooth replacement would win hands down.
-Unlike other tooth replacement options, dental implant restorations replace both the root and crown of the tooth creating the most natural looking and feeling smile repair possible.
-Implant posts are inserted into the gums where they mimic the function of natural tooth roots providing support for one or more replacement teeth.
-Dr. David Nguyen has advanced training that allows him to safely, effectively offer the entire dental implant placement and restoration process at Dental Care Today of Richardson.
-Contact us to find out more or schedule your dental implant consultation.
+If we had to choose one treatment that has profoundly impacted how we improve a patient’s quality of life after tooth loss, dental implants in Richardson would win hands down.
+Unlike other tooth replacement options, dental implants treat both the root and crown to create the most natural looking and feeling smile possible.
+Dr. David Nguyen has advanced training to safely and effectively provide the entire implant placement and restoration process right in our office.
+Now, there is no need to be referred to another location.
+From start to finish, Dental Care Today of Richardson will rebuild your smile.

-We can use a single dental implant post to replace one missing tooth by attaching a custom crafted, porcelain dental crown.
-Like a traditional crown that is fused to natural tooth structure to preserve it, dental crowns can be attached to implant posts to recreate lost tooth structure to natural look, feel, and function.
+We can use a single dental implant post to replace one missing tooth by attaching a custom-crafted, porcelain crown.
+Like a traditional crown that is fused to your natural tooth, those used for dental implants recreate the lost tooth structure to look, feel, and function naturally.

-Dental implants can also be used to replace several consecutive or nonconsecutive teeth and even a full row of replacement teeth.
-The number and location of missing teeth will determine what type of multiple tooth replacement prosthetic is used and how many dental implant posts are necessary to support the replacement teeth.
+Dental implants can also be used to replace several consecutive of nonconsecutive missing teeth, and even a full arch.
+The number and location of missing teeth will determine which type of multiple tooth replacement prosthetic is used and how many posts are necessary to support it.

-As their names suggest, these innovative procedures make it possible for us to support entire dentures on just four or six dental implant posts.
-The number depends largely on the natural size and shape of the jawline, but both procedures utilize naturally denser portions of the jawbone to support the entire arch of missing teeth.
+As their names suggest, these innovative procedures make it possible to support an entire denture using just 4 or 6 implant posts.
+The number largely depends on the size and shape of your jawline, but both procedures utilize naturally denser portions of the jawbone to support the entire arch of missing teeth.

 Mini dental implants are smaller versions of implant posts.
-Great for the front teeth and for patients who have diminished jawbone density or gum tissue volume, mini dental implants allow us to successfully provide implant supported tooth replacement for many patients who have previously been less-than-ideal candidates for the procedure.
+Great for the front teeth and for patients who have diminished jawbone density or gum tissue volume, mini dental implants can successfully provide implant-supported tooth replacement for those who have previously been less-than-ideal candidates for the procedure.